martinsarrionandia/aws-rancher/README.md

 - Download and stash the Key ID and Access Key

-- Type the follwoing command to configure credentials and region.
-You will be prompted for input if this is first time setup.
+- Type the following command to configure credentials and region.
+You will be prompted for input if this is a first time setup.

 ```bash
 aws configure